 I’m Julia.
 I’m a multidisciplinary thinker, educator, creative, and researcher.

-I’m interested in helping learners recognize their power, specifically in situations that may have been traditionally gatekept or have minimized lived experience.
+I’m interested in helping learners recognize their power, specifically in situations that may have been traditionally gatekept or have minimized the lived experience as factors in their learning.
 I especially seek to do this in academic settings where I can create environments that help increase the diversity and power of voices contributing to our scholarly conversations.

 I was formerly a professional performer, and hold a bachelor’s degree in musical theatre.
 I still sing (now just for fun), and also dabble in textile arts, ceramics, and digital design.

 I like to make art, cook vegan meals, spend time outside, and hang with good books and my cat.